7 Faces of Dr. Lao: Plot

 At dawn, the newspapermen are astonished to discover that their office has been fully restored with the press operating.
 Attributing it to Lao, they rush to produce a short edition of the paper, which Cunningham delivers to Stark in the morning.
 When he visits the circus site, Lao offers encouragement and calls on Cunningham to keep faith.

 That evening, Lao stages his grand finale, a magic lantern show depicting the story of a once-happy kingdom of Woldercan, destroyed by the pettiness and greed of its inhabitants.
 The Abalone townspeople are at first delighted to see themselves represented in the vision, then chastened as it progresses toward the end of the mythical civilization in explosions and darkness.
 The townspeople find themselves again in the library in a town meeting.
 A vote is called on Stark's proposal, and to the surprise of Cunningham, Benedict and Stark, it is rejected unanimously.
 Stark tells everyone about the coming railroad and Angela confesses her love to Cunningham.

-Stark's henchmen are confused by their his apparent change of character and trash Lao's circus in a drunken spree, during which they break Dr. Lao's fishbowl.
+Stark's henchmen are confused by his apparent change of character and trash Lao's circus in a drunken spree, during which they break Dr. Lao's fishbowl.
 The fish inside it is revealed to be the Loch Ness Monster, which balloons to enormous size when exposed to the open air.
 After it chases the two thugs away, Dr. Lao conjures rain to wet the monster and shrink it to its original size.

 Morning comes and the circus is gone, with only a red circle on the desert floor where the tent had been.
 At first Mike's reports of the previous night are disbelieved, but Stark finds the hat belonging to one of the henchmen.
 Mike chases a dust plume that seems to him to be the spirit of Dr. Lao.
-However, Mike finds only three wooden balls, which he juggles while summoning the spirit of Lao to observe.
+He stops to find three wooden balls, seemingly left for him, which he juggles expertly while summoning the spirit of Lao to observe.

 Dr. Lao rides away as his advice from two nights earlier is repeated, reminding Mike that the circus of Dr. Lao is life itself, and that everything within it is a wonder.